-When cooled air is blowing into the building constantly by the evaporative air cooler, the hot air inside the building is forced out, and the pressure difference between inside and outside the building will lead to continuous air exchange, so a certain quantity of doors and windows shall be kept open to facilitate the air exchange during air cooler’s operation.
+When cooled air is blowing into the building constantly by the evaporative air cooler, the hot air inside the building is forced out.
+And the pressure difference between inside and outside of the building will lead to continuous air exchange, so a certain quantity of doors and windows shall be kept open to facilitate the air exchange during air cooler operation.

-The evaporative cooling pad system, as one of the most efficient and economical cooling way for agricultural and breeding applications, provides ideal temperature and a comfortable environment during the hot summer.
+The evaporative cooling pad system, as one of the most efficient and economical cooling ways for agricultural and breeding applications, provides an ideal temperature and a comfortable environment during the hot summer.

 The ventilation fan and cooling pad frame shall be installed on a different wall side to ensure fluent airflow.

-The air is exhaust out during the ventilation fan’s operation, which creates a negative pressure inside the building, then air from the cooling pad frame side will flow into the building to keep the pressure balance, and the air temperature drops when it goes through the cooling pad which saturated with water, due to the evaporation occurs during this process.
+The air is exhaust out during the ventilation fan’s operation, which creates a negative pressure inside of the building, then air from the cooling pad frame side will flow into the building to keep the pressure balance.
+When air passes through the cooling pad which is filled with water, the temperature of the airdrops due to evaporation in the process.